 Calling all foodies to help London charities

-FareShare London is seeking dozens of enthusiastic “food heroes” to volunteer in its Deptford warehouse over the Summer as it expands to meet growing demand from local charities and community groups that feed hungry people.
+FareShare London is seeking enthusiastic “food heroes” to volunteer in its Deptford warehouse as it expands to meet growing demand from local charities and community groups that feed hungry people.

 Our London Centre saves in date, good food from going to waste and redistributes it to over 200 charities and community groups across the Capital, who turn it into nutritious meals for Londoners in need of support.
 These include homeless hostels, lunch clubs for older people, domestic violence refuges and children’s breakfast clubs.